SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization

 \subsection{Cascaded Spatial-Adaptive Texture-Structure Filtering Mechanism}

-To purify the dense tentative correspondences established by the $\text{MINIMA}_{\text{RoMa}}$ matcher into a coherent set of highly reliable inliers, effectively suppressing the substantial outliers induced by severe cross-modal discrepancies, we propose the C-SATSF mechanism.
-C-SATSF functions as a hierarchical sieve, rigorously enforcing constraints through three progressive operations: spatial equalization, texture verification, and structure-consistent refinement.
+To obtain a coherent set of reliable inliers from the dense tentative correspondences generated by the $\text{MINIMA}_{\text{RoMa}}$ matcher, we propose the C-SATSF mechanism.
+It progressively suppresses outliers induced by severe cross-modal discrepancies through three operations: spatial equalization, texture verification, and structure-consistent refinement.